apache/druid/docs/data-management/automatic-compaction.md

 ##### Supported aggregators

 Auto-compaction using the MSQ task engine supports only aggregators that satisfy the following properties:
-a) mergeability: can also be used to combine partial aggregates
+* __Mergeability__: can combine partial aggregates
-b) idempotency: produce the same results on repeated runs of the aggregator on previously aggregated values in a column
+* __Idempotency__: produces the same results on repeated runs of the aggregator on previously aggregated values in a column

 This is exemplified by the following `longSum` aggregator: